The Clear Edge

 LinkedIn was producing 8x more value per hour than Instagram, 13x more than podcasting, 35x more than email, and infinitely more than webinars.

 The data was clear.
-Focus compression required cutting 4 channels.
+To apply focus compression, she had to cut 4 channels.
 LinkedIn was the only channel worth mastering.

 Week 2, Day 5: The Cut